 Every time we solve a problem in our lives or in game development, we are gaining experience.
-Not only are we better equipped to solve similar problems in the future but we become better equipped to solve problems in general.
+Not only are we better equipped to solve similar problems in the future, but we also become better equipped to solve problems in general.
 Just like any other skill, problem solving takes practice.
 And the more practice we have the more we start to solidify our approach to problem solving.
 For example, if you flip a light switch and the light doesn’t turn on, what do you do?
 Chances are your first thought will go to whatever solution has worked most often in your recent years.
 For some that’s checking the plug, for others it’s the bulb, but for me it’s the master switch by the front door.

 The light switch example is oversimplified in that it’s not a creative problem.
 Design fields are creative endeavors so there’s an added layer of culture, artistry, and subjectivity.
-Designers will approach creative problem solving from the perspective that personally excites them the most as well as whatever has worked well for them in the past.
-These two are generally linked since we almost always start with our preferred perspective.
-This is why conflict is always needed in creative environments.
-Building experiences from the same perspective will only take us so far.
+Designers will approach creative problem solving from the perspective that personally excites them the most as well as in light of whatever has worked well for them in the past.
+These two considerations are generally linked since we almost always start with our preferred perspective.
+This is why conflict is always needed in creative environments: Building experiences from the same perspective will only take us so far.

-Throughout my career I’ve noticed patterns in the game designers I’ve worked with.
-Patterns with what they liked or disliked.
-Patterns in how they approached problems.
-Sometimes this helped me to better understand the designers around me and allowed me to adjust my approaches.
+Throughout my career I’ve noticed patterns in the game designers I’ve worked with—patterns with what they liked or disliked, patterns in how they approached problems.
+Sometimes this helped me to understand better the designers around me and allowed me to adjust my approaches.
 Sometimes this led to conflicts that I could not understand how to avoid.
 It was my failure to understand certain designers that led me to search for the reasons why.
 The usual instinct is to believe that they are bad at their jobs and we are good.
 But I knew this couldn’t be the case.
 Their resumes alone showed that much.
-This is when I started to dive deeper into the patterns of the designers around me.
-Categorizing them and questioning their methods revealed the Four Design Perspectives.
+So I started to dive deeper into the patterns of the designers around me.
+Categorizing them and questioning their methods revealed the four design perspectives.

-Everything in this section of the book is based on my theory of the Four Design Perspectives.
+Everything in this section of the book is based on my theory of the four design perspectives.
 This theory can be applied to any field of design.
-It’s something I’ve used to better understand myself and the other designers around me.
+It’s something I’ve used to understand myself and the other designers around me better.
 It’s helped me to structure teams and task designers to ensure their success.
-The Four Design Perspectives are based on the different approaches one can have when exploring an experience or problem.
-These viewpoints are broken down into two areas:
+The four design perspectives are based on the different approaches one can have when exploring an experience or problem: high level, low level, bottom up and top down.

-High-Level vs. Low-Level
+High Level vs. Low Level

-I consider these two approaches to be the Production Methods of design.
+I consider these two approaches to be the production methods of design.
 They focus on your approach to building the design and developing the product.

-High-Level Design
+High-Level Design.
 This method requires a broader look at the entire experience.
-It’s focused on Pillars, Structure, Emotion, or Goals.
-Typically, high-level design is more concerned with the experience as a whole, or larger components of it.
-Conceptualizing how everything comes together or the common link everything is tied to.
+It’s focused on pillars, structure, emotion, or goals.
+Typically, high-level design is more concerned with the experience as a whole or larger components of it—conceptualizing how everything comes together or the common link everything is tied to.

 For example, if you’re designing a commercial, what type of emotion do you want the consumer to feel about the product?
 What’s the overall message you want them walking away with?
 What are the brand guidelines that need to be reflected?
 High-level design focuses on selling the client and the team on the overall dream.